 Criminal Background Checks

-All providers who contract with the Office of Alcoholism and Substance Abuse Services (OASAS) and/or are certified or otherwise authorized to provide services by OASAS are required to comply with this criminal background check process.
+All providers who contract with the Office of Addiction Services and Supports (OASAS) and/or are certified or otherwise authorized to provide services by OASAS are required to comply with this criminal background check process.

 Prospective employees, contractors and volunteers (applicants) who have been offered a position with your organization must undergo criminal background checks if they have the potential to or may be permitted to have regular and substantial unsupervised or unrestricted physical contact with service recipients.
 The provider is responsible for determining whether an applicant will have the potential to or may be permitted to have regular and substantial unsupervised or unrestricted physical contact with clients.